Choose another writer in this calendar:

 The Midwich Cuckoos (1957) set the theme of disaster inside

 families – world peace is not threatened by aliens but children.
-In a

 small English village, some eight miles west-north-west of the town of Trayne, aliens mysterious impregnate the entire female